-- COMPETENT PERSON: A person having sufficient professional or technical training, knowledge, actual practical experience, and authority to enable them to carry out their assigned duties at the level of responsibility allocated to them. - DELIVERY DRIVER: A person who delivers and collects MEWPs from sites. - ENERGY SUPPLY AUTHORITY (ESA) (main contractor). - IAD: Insulated Aerial Device offers protection against electric shock.
-They are designed so that key operating parts are covered in non-conductive protective materials. - MAD: Minimum Approach Distance (MAD) also referred to as an exclusion zone.
-This will be referred to in the guidance but must be reflected in the ESA guidance provided in your own country. - MEWP: Mobile elevating work platform. - MEWP OPERATOR: A person directly using the MEWP controls from the work platform or the base. - OWNER: Company, firm or person owning the MEWP, including those hiring it out to a User. - PPE: Personal protective equipment. - PFPE: Personal fall protective equipment - Including Fall Arrest or Restraint. - SSoW: Safe system of work, also referred to as SWMS Safe-work method statement. - SPOTTER: A "Spotter" is a safety observer who has undergone specific training and is competent for the sole task of observing and warning the MEWP operator if a MEWP is nearing an exclusion zone.
+- COMPETENT PERSON: A person having sufficient professional or technical training, knowledge, actual practical experience, and authority to enable them to carry out their assigned duties at the level of responsibility allocated to them. - DELIVERY DRIVER: A person who delivers and collects MEWPs from sites. - ENERGY SUPPLY AUTHORITY (ESA) (main contractor). - IAD: Insulated aerial device offers protection against electric shock.
+They are designed so that key operating parts are covered in non-conductive protective materials. - MAD: Minimum approach distance (MAD) also referred to as an exclusion zone.
+This will be referred to in the guidance but must be reflected in the ESA guidance provided in your own country. - MEWP: Mobile elevating work platform. - MEWP OPERATOR: A person directly using the MEWP controls from the work platform or the base. - OWNER: Company, firm or person owning the MEWP, including those hiring it out to a User. - PPE: Personal protective equipment. - PFPE: Personal fall protective equipment - Including fall arrest or restraint. - SSoW\: Safe system of work, also referred to as SWMS Safe-work method statement. - SPOTTER: A "Spotter" is a safety observer who has undergone specific training and is competent for the sole task of observing and warning the MEWP operator if a MEWP is nearing an exclusion zone.

-• USER: A person or organization that controls the planning, management, and use of the MEWP and is responsible for ensuring the MEWP is kept in a safe working condition.
+- STAND-OFF DISTANCE: The safe positioning of a MEWP without compromising the absolute minimum exclusion zone. - USER: A person or organization that controls the planning, management, and use of the MEWP and is responsible for ensuring the MEWP is kept in a safe working condition.